 Digital Fatigue: Eye Strain and Migraines

 Just like the muscles in your body, your eyes can get tired.
 For the job they do, your eyes contain the strongest muscles in your body*.
-But as strong as they are, they can become strained and fatigued by sitting in front of a computer, under fluorescent lights or in front of a TV for several hours.
+But as strong as they are, they can become strained and fatigued by using a smartphone or a computer, sitting under fluorescent lights or in front of a TV for several hours.
 This is called visual fatigue, and an eye doctor can show you how to lessen it during an annual comprehensive eye exam.

 Why do I care about visual fatigue?